tbrowder/Spreadsheets/README.md

 </tbody>
 </table>

 Note: Formats marked with an asterisk are not yet implemented (NYI).
+The author does not intend to expend any effort on writing those formats unless he gets a Pull Request (PR) which provides such a capability.

 System requirements
 -------------------